Auto Detailing Marketing Success Story and Tips

 “This is what I do,” he added.
 “I eat, sleep, drink, and breathe marketing.
 It is my superpower.”

-When trying out new marketing tactics, even if you don’t get the results you’re looking for the first time, it might be worthwhile to try it again, because small tweaks can make a difference.
+, even if you don’t get the results you’re looking for the first time, it might be worthwhile to try it again, because small tweaks can make a difference.

 For instance, Monson didn’t realize, due to a small change in Facebook business pages, he no longer had the ability to turn off comments.
 Someone also questioned whether the post meant $50 or a $50 gift card.

 This is not Monson’s first giveaway and each time he runs a similar contest, he can perfect it even more.
 And by taking his advice, you won’t be starting from scratch, either.
-Remember to:

 Finally, remember to have fun while trying new things.
 “I learn from each and every post,” Monson explained.
 “I learned it was my best one yet and I'm excited to test different ways to do it.